romilly/quick2wire-python-api/doc/getting-started-with-gpio.md

 This will unexport the pins when the program leaves the `with` statement, even if the user kills the program or a bad piece of code throws an exception.

-Here's a slightly more complicated example that blinks an LED attached to header pin 12.
+Here's a slightly more complicated example that blinks an LED attached to pin 8.
 This will loop forever until the user stops it with a Control-C.

     from time import sleep